RebelToolbox/RebelDocumentation/tutorials/export/exporting_basics.rst

           device's documentation for details.

-If your system supports it, connecting a compatible Android device will cause a **One-click Deploy** button to appear in Godot's playtest button area:
+If your system supports it, connecting a compatible Android device will cause a **One-click Deploy** button to appear in Rebel Editor's playtest button area:

 .. image:: img/export_android_oneclick.png